yuanshunning/pickit-docs/docs/robot-integrations/siemens-plc/index.rst

 **Q: Vraag Jan?**

-3: Migration of Pick-it function blocks
+3: Migration of Pickit function blocks
 ---------------------------------------

 The first step consists in adding the downloaded file in your TIA-portal